MGProduction/strpack/README.md

 	and use

-	strpack_build("corpus.txt",maxsize,0,"strpack_dictionary.h");
+	strpack_build("corpus.txt", maxsize , maxextsize ,0,"strpack_dictionary.h");
- 	(you can use maxsize<=0 to go auto, or set a maxsize for the dictionary i.e. 128 or 256 bytes)
+ 	(you can use maxsize<=0 to go auto, or set a maxsize for low dictionary i.e. 128 or 256 bytes)
+	(maxextsize is the size you want to use for extra dictionary items - corpus dependant - up to 256 bytes.
+You can set it to zero)

 	to generate a new one and then adding